The project:

 Together.

 Hallo Bundestag is not just about bringing people together by lot and working out recommendations together.
 For us, it's about enriching representative democracy through an exchange of plural perspectives by both, politicians and society.
-That's why the exchange between members of parliament and those drawn by lot at an Electoral District Day is at core of the process for us.
+That's why the exchange between members of parliament and those drawn by lot at a Constituency Day is at core of the process for us.

 Read more